 QSBS is not a tax election made at sale.
 It is a structural condition that runs from formation through the eventual exit.
 The decisions that determine QSBS eligibility are made when the company is incorporated, when founder stock is issued, when 83(b) elections are filed (or missed), when the company first issues stock at scale, and at any point the active-business test could break.

 For founders building toward an exit five-plus years out, the structural QSBS analysis at formation is the highest-expected-value tax planning available.
-The same analysis applies to angel and seed investors, who have their own per-issuer $10 million / 10x basis cap and run their own holding-period clock.
+The same analysis applies to angel and seed investors, who have their own per-issuer cap (the greater of $10 million in cumulative gain or 10x adjusted basis under ยง 1202(b)(1), and as adjusted under the One Big Beautiful Bill Act for stock issued after July 4, 2025) and run their own holding-period clock.

 For background on how QSBS planning fits into the broader formation architecture (entity choice, founder equity, IP assignment, financings, and governance), see our long-form guide on Setting Up a Venture: Formation, Capitalization, and Term Sheets.